rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

-**Standardize your environment**: After you identify a strategy, you should standardize on the development environment and processes that developers use when coding.
-To enable team collaboration, we recommend that your developers use the same integrated development environment (IDE).
+**Standardize your environment**: After you identify a strategy, you should standardize the development environment and processes that developers use when coding.
+We recommend that your developers use the same integrated development environment (IDE) to enable team collaboration.
 By using the same IDE, developers use the same linting process that identifies code errors.
-When developers use the same IDE and linting process, you ensure that the application has a consistent level of quality.
+When developers use the same IDE and linting process, you ensure that the application has a consistent quality level.

 Build
 -----